Krofek/vagrant-nixos/README.md

 Setting up the box:
 ------------------

-Install the vagrant-nixos plugin, else there might be quiet a few error while configuring the box with vagrant:
+Install the vagrant-nixos plugin, else there might be quiet a few error while configuring the VM with vagrant:
 ```bash
 vagrant plugin install vagrant-nixos
 ```